intermine/im-docs/docs/webapp/webapp-config/keyword-search/index.rst

 ----

-The faceted search system was implemented by Nils Kölling, a summer intern with !InterMine.
+The faceted search system was implemented by Nils Kölling, a summer intern with InterMine.
 See the [http://www.flymine.org/download/talks/keyword_search_talk.pdf talk he gave] for more technical details.